-Akhutina, Tat'yana, Foreman, Nigel, Krichevets, Anatoly, Matikka, Leena, Narhi, Vesa, Pylaeva, Natalia and Vahakuopus, Jelena (2003) Improving spatial functioning in children with cerebral palsy using computerized and traditional game tasks.
+Akhutina, Tat'yana and Foreman, Nigel and Krichevets, Anatoly and Matikka, Leena and Narhi, Vesa and Pylaeva, Natalia and Vahakuopus, Jelena (2003) Improving spatial functioning in children with cerebral palsy using computerized and traditional game tasks.
 Disability & Rehabilitation, 25 (24). pp. 1361-1371.
 ISSN 0963-8288

 Full text is not in this repository.

 Method: In Experiment 1, from among children attending for residential rehabilitation, an experimental subgroup had additional spatial training using a VE and corresponding desk-top models.
 All children were tested at the start and end of training, using four spatial tests.
 In Experiment 2, larger groups of children (pair-matched for initial performance) were given the same training as in Experiment 1, but experimentals received both VE-based training and supporting tasks designed to improve executive functions and verbal regulation of spatial functioning.
 Assessment involved a wider range of tests than in Experiment 1.

-|Research Areas:||Health & Education > Health & Education|
+|Research Areas:||A. > School of Health and Education|

-|Deposited On:||13 Nov 2009 05:16|
+|Date Deposited:||13 Nov 2009 05:16|